 Kew Gardens is another wonderful place to visit at Christmas time.
 You may be thinking why, since plants don’t usually show their best in winter – but the clever folks at Kew Gardens decided to make up for the lack of flowers with some truly spectacular lighting displays.

 Think tunnels with a million twinkling fairy lights, light displays over the greenhouses, and light and sound installations over the trees and lakes, turning the garden into a true winter wonderland.
-In 2017 there was also a Christmas tree decorated with wooden sledges – I wonder what 2018 will bring?
+In 2017 there was also a Christmas tree decorated with wooden sledges, and in 2018 there were huge dandelions covered in fairy lights – I wonder what Christmas 2019 will bring?

 London in January/February